leonzwrx/hiddenjewelstravel.com/content/about/index.md

 ---
 title: "About"
-description: "Travel is the only thing you buy that makes you richer – Anonymous."
+description: ' "Travel is the only thing you buy that makes you richer” – Anonymous.'
 featured_image: '/images/siteimages/pexels-therato-1933239.jpg'
 ---
 {{< figure src="/images/siteimages/julie.jpg" title="Travel is my passion" >}}